okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 ### Linked Object function

-Use this function to retrieve the User that is identified with the specified `primary` relationship.
-You can then access properties of that User.
+Use this function to retrieve the user who's identified with the specified `primary` relationship.
+You can then access the properties of that user.

 * **Function:** `user.getLinkedObject($primaryName)`
     * **Parameter:** (String primaryName)